avishekprad/Getting_Cleaning_Data_Assignment/CodeBook.md

 Tidy set
 -Using ddply function the average of the measurement columns ( with mean() or std() ) is calculated.
 -The result dataset is saved under 'theDataSet'
-- theDataSet is then written to an external .txt file
+- theDataSet is then written to an external .txt file.
+It contains 180 rows (30 subject ids * 6 activities)